On unit signatures and narrow class groups of odd degree abelian number fields: Computations

 These computations took approximately 1 CPU day.
-Further computations are take much longer time, owing to the difficulty of computing class groups of fields with large discriminants.
-As before, when the prediction is a theorem, we indicate it in bold.
+Further computations quickly run into the difficulty of computing class groups of fields with large discriminants.
+When the prediction is a theorem, we indicate it in bold.
 In addition, the class group and narrow class group computations remain conjectural on GRH.
 Our code is available online \cite{ourlist}.